benjamin-musil/benjamin-musil.github.io/README.md

 - [Personal Life and Interests](#personal-life-and-interests)

 ## Statement of Purpose
-I am seeking a full-stack or front-end position in web development within an Agile environment with specialization in React and opportunities in Node or .Net.
+I am seeking a full-stack or front-end position in web development within an Agile environment with specialization in React and opportunities in Node or similar technologies.

 ## Skills
 In the [Projects](#projects) section below I denote what technologies I used with each project.
 As a complete summary of tools and languages I've used, please see the list below: